Porridge (1974 TV series): Development

 The BBC was forced to look around for locations because the Home Office refused permission for any production filming inside or outside a real prison.
-Instead the main gatehouse of the disused St Albans prison (in the town's Victoria Street) was used in the opening credits.
-Exteriors were first filmed at a psychiatric hospital near Watford.
+Instead, the main gatehouse of the disused prison in Victoria Street, St Albans, was used in the opening credits.
+Exteriors were first filmed at Leavesden Hospital near Watford.
 However, after the completion of the second series, the hospital withdrew permission for more filming following complaints from patients' families.
 Another institution near Ealing was then used for the third series.
 Scenes within cells and offices were filmed at the BBC's London studios, but for shots of the wider prison interior, series production designer Tim Gleeson converted an old water tank, used at Ealing Studios for underwater filming, into a multi-storey set.

-The first episode, "New Faces, Old Hands", was aired on BBC1 on 5 September 1974, attracting a television audience of over 16 million, and receiving positive reviews from critics.
+The first episode, "New Faces, Old Hands", was aired on BBC1 on 5 September 1974, attracting a television audience of more than 16 million, and receiving positive reviews from critics.
 Two further series were commissioned, as well as two Christmas special episodes.
 The final episode of Porridge, "Final Stretch", was broadcast on 25 March 1977.
 The producers and the writers were keen to make more episodes, but Barker was wary of being "stuck with a character" and also wanted to move on to other projects, so the series came to a close.
 Barker did, however, reprise his role as Fletcher in a sequel, Going Straight, which ran for one series in 1978.
-A feature-length version of the show was made in 1979 and in 2003 a follow-up mockumentary, Life Beyond the Box: Norman Stanley Fletcher, was aired.
+A feature-length version of the show was made in 1979, and in 2003 a follow-up mockumentary entitled Life Beyond the Box: Norman Stanley Fletcher was aired.